recotoolsbenchmarks/BambooAnalysis/README.md

 ```
 (`--distributed=worker` is needed to interpret the positional arguments as
 input file names, in sequential mode (no `--distributed` option) and for
-the driver task the positional argument is reserved for a json/yaml file
+the driver task (`--distributed=driver`) the positional argument is reserved
-that contains more information, such as input file locations.
+for a json/yaml file that contains more information, such as input file
-for several samples, normalisation etc.)
+locations for several samples, normalisation etc. - there are a few examples).

 The same test module can also be used to play around with the decorated tree,
 by passing the `-i` (or `--interactive`) option in addition.
 This will start